Sergey-snayp/asyncawait/README.md

 This requires multiple calls to various services; each has a latency.
 We want to minimise this latency.

 ## Task
-- We have somee sample code in `ValidatorBuilder.ts`.
+- We have somee sample code in `Validator.ts`.
 - We have a test suite in `Validator.spec.ts`.
 All the tests pass.
 - We have some mock services in `API.ts`.
 Each service has a mock latency.
     - You may not modify the `API.ts`.
 Think of them as an external provider.